Kihumba/private-/D4+/Data Science/Output 09- Tell your Story/README.md

 # Output 09- Tell your Story

-- **The Product:** - **The Product:** What did you learn, discover, or predict from your analysis?
+- **The Product:** What did you learn, discover, or predict from your analysis?
 Did your results make sense?
 What new questions do you have now?
 - **The Process:** Make a complete presentation of your analysis that you present to the people impacted by your data findings.
 - **The Follow-Through:** Gather their feedback on your presentation, note what stories you were able to tell clearly, where they might have found it confusing, etc.